redha/angular/README.md

 ```

 ## Working on
-<<<<<<< HEAD
-- [ ] Add button when disabled, set the color to gray instead of black
+- [ ] buttons are too close to each other (on mobile it sucks)
-- [ ] User cannot see the restore button
+- [ ] Replace the restore Btn
 - [ ] PWA - issue: unlike icons, buttons are not cached automatically.
 They sould
-- [ ] On mobile how to enable auto caps
-- [ ] Issue: User shouldn't be able to add empty tasks nor extra whitespaces
 - [ ] All Form inputs should have associated labels (assistive technologies)
-- [ ] buttons are too close to each other (on mobile it sucks)
 - [ ] Persist all data in Database (or any other storage)
-- [ ] Options: Add newest task to the top, Enable RecylceBin, Confirm Before Delete, ...
+- [ ] Options: Add newest task to the top, Enable RecylceBin, Confirm Before Delete, adjust task's label when taping...
 - [ ] About & Credits (flaticon, vue, github, ...)
+- [X] Enable auto caps (the first letter)
+- [X] Add button when disabled, set the color to gray instead of black
+- [X] Issue: User shouldn't be able to add empty tasks nor extra whitespaces
 - [X] Add visibility property to the task
 - [X] Do not delete task, mark it as invisible instead
 - [X] Empty Recylle Bin